 Emails obtained by the Review-Journal also show that district staff have visited the school to listen to staff’s complaints.

-State law has one provision that offers relief in certain circumstances: If at least half of the teachers in one school request to transfer to another for two consecutive years, or if the rating of a school drops for two years straight, the principal of that school reverts to probationary, at-will employment status.
+State law has a few provisions that offers relief in certain circumstances: If at least half of the teachers in one school request to transfer to another for two consecutive years and if the rating of the school drops for two years straight, the principal of that school reverts to probationary, at-will employment status.

 But Roybal-Benson, whose leadership style also angered parents at Vegas Verdes Elementary when she served as principal there, according to local news reports in 2012, has so far avoided triggering that action.